 Every Shepherd I’ve owned has had at least one stretch of unpredictable digestion.
 Loose stool for a few days, firm again, then back to soft without any obvious cause.
 With most breeds, you’d chalk it up to something they ate in the yard.
-With German Shepherds, it’s often just how their gut works.
+With this one, it’s often just how the gut works.

-This breed is genuinely overrepresented in veterinary studies on food-responsive digestive issues.
-That doesn’t mean every Shepherd will have problems, but if yours does, you’re dealing with something the breed is known for rather than some freak occurrence.
+The breed is genuinely overrepresented in veterinary studies on food-responsive digestive issues.
+That doesn’t mean every dog will have problems, but if yours does, you’re dealing with something the breed is known for rather than some freak occurrence.

-Why This Breed Is Prone to Digestive Issues
+Why the Breed Is Prone to Digestive Issues

-German Shepherds show up more frequently in food-responsive enteropathy cases than most other breeds.
-Veterinary researchers have noted this pattern repeatedly.
+German Shepherds show up more frequently in food-responsive enteropathy cases than most other large breeds — veterinary researchers have noted this pattern repeatedly.
 There’s no single explanation, but several factors likely play a role.

 Exocrine Pancreatic Insufficiency (EPI) is the big one.
 The pancreas doesn’t produce enough digestive enzymes, which means food passes through without being properly broken down.
 According to the Merck Veterinary Manual, German Shepherds are the breed most commonly affected by EPI.

 General dietary sensitivity rounds out the picture.
-Some Shepherds simply don’t tolerate certain proteins, fats, or fillers well.
+Some dogs simply don’t tolerate certain proteins, fats, or fillers well.
 Their gut reacts to ingredients that wouldn’t bother a Labrador or a Beagle.

-None of this means your Shepherd is broken.
+None of this means your dog is broken.
 It means their digestive system may need more thoughtful management than the average dog’s.

 Not every bout of diarrhea means your dog has a chronic issue.
 Look for patterns rather than isolated incidents: